Debt Recovery Agency: Collection, Recovery, or Enforcement?

 A GBP 50,000 commercial debt, placed at day 90 overdue with a UK debtor, traced through all three tiers:

 The creditor is out of pocket by roughly GBP 5,000 by the end of tier three on a GBP 50,000 claim, before recovery.
 Those costs are recoverable against the debtor on judgment, but only if the debtor is solvent enough to pay them.
-The lesson is not that enforcement is too expensive.
-The lesson is that every tier should be entered deliberately, with a view on whether the tier after it will actually be needed.

 Not For You: Mistakes to Avoid at Each Tier